otterize/docs/docs/_common/cluster-setup.md

 `gcloud container clusters update CLUSTER_NAME --update-addons=NetworkPolicy=ENABLED`
 Replace CLUSTER_NAME with the name of the cluster.

-Run the following command to enable network policy enforcement on your cluster, which in turn re-creates your cluster's node pools with network policy enforcement enabled:
+Run the following command to enable network policy enforcement in your cluster, which in turn re-creates your cluster's node pools with network policy enforcement enabled:

 `gcloud container clusters update CLUSTER_NAME --enable-network-policy`
 </TabItem>